WASdev/sample.javaee7.concurrency/README.md

 - improved Maven integration for web projects starting with WDT 17.0.0.2 including support for loose applications.

 Installing WDT on Eclipse is as simple as a drag-and-drop, but the process is explained on [wasdev.net](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/).

+#### Import project and running in Eclipse/WDT:

+1. Select menu File -> Import -> Maven -> Existing Maven Projects.
+2. Select Browse... to the top level directory titled sample.javaee7.concurrency and select Finish
+3. Click Yes to the WebSphere Liberty dialog to automatically create server in the Servers view for this project.
+4. Right-click the project and select Run As > Run on Server.
+5. Select the server and click Finish.
+6. Confirm web browser opens with the sample url, [http://localhost:9080/sample.javaee7.concurrency/](http://localhost:9080/sample.javaee7.concurrency/).

 ## Running with Gradle